 In the rest of our paper is structured as follows.
 We present the review of literature of dollarization in Cambodia, and briefly describe the institutional details of the Cambodian banking sector in the second and third sections, respectively.
-We describe the detail of the data used for analysis in the fourth section, and the results of our empirical analysis in the fifth section.
+We show the data description used for analysis in the fourth section, and the results of our empirical analysis in the fifth section.
 In the sixth section, we draw policy implication and conclude.